GSA/fpki-guides/_announcements/01_health_it_removal.md

 1. [The Koble Group CA](#the-koble-group-ca)
 1. [Western Connecticut Health Network CA](#western-connecticut-health-network-ca)

+Download a PEM encoded copy of these CA certificates [here](../../docs/issuedByOrionHealthDirectSecureMessagingCA.pem){:target="_blank"}.

 ### You should never encounter certificates issued from these CAs for the majority of mission operational use cases including:
 - VPNs